Upside-Down Apple Cake With Whipped Cream – Mom’s Astonishing “Welcome Home” Delight

 The “welcome home” favourite in mom’s recipe book was always an impressive upside-down apple cake with whipped cream.
-I can’t call it pie or tart because it is not.
-It is a soft sponge over whole apples filled with nuts and spices (we don’t have any food allergies).
+I can’t call it pie or tart because it is not; it is a soft sponge over whole apples filled with nuts and spices (we don’t have any food allergies).

 The job involved some office work (the small Shore Excursions department onboard usually made either the first or the second-largest profit per cruise – after the Casino).
 It also meant an early morning start to dispatch the tours and send the passengers to see the wonders they wanted to see on their cruise.

 Most of the time, though, early mornings finished early enough to allow me to jump on a tour bus and be on my way together with forty-fifty passengers.
-I would see the same things they saw, probably more if I happened to be a place I had visited before and known what hidden corners I wanted to explore or (re)discover.
+I would see the same things they saw, probably more if I happened to be a place I had visited before and knew what hidden corners I wanted to explore or (re)discover.

 Yep, I was paid to do this and enjoyed it 200%!

 It was a lot of hard work and equally fun.
 Towards the end of the contract, I would experience some wear and tear.
 The worst was dealing with complaints such as “I went on this Rain Forest Canopy tour, and it was raining all day.
 I was not happy at all!”

 I had to put it on the fact that people were on vacation and left their brains at home.
 As I provided a service that brought millions to the company, I had to plaster a smile on my face, feel empathic and apologise that it rained in the blooming rain forest!
 Five-star services require nerves of steel!